Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Variance Decomposition Model

-This suggests that prompt-induced shifts are largely additive and limited in magnitude, rather than transformative.
-While unexplored prompts may exist, the observed interaction structure implies that large corrective effects are improbable unless they represent qualitatively new mechanisms outside the sampled universe.
-Thus, the inference is about effect size stability, rather than prompt exhaustiveness.
-In these long-context transcript prompts, being able to identify sources of brittleness in prompts is a Sisyphean task.
-Moving to a generalizability theoretic framework allows us to make a probabilistic claim: across a realistic and theory-informed prompt universe, prompt sampling appears unlikely to produce large alignment corrections relative to the error shared across models.
+These results imply that prompt-induced shifts are largely additive and limited in magnitude rather than transformative.
+While unexplored prompts may exist, the observed interaction structure suggests that large corrective effects are improbable unless they represent qualitatively new mechanisms outside the sampled strategy universe.
+The inference is thus about \emph{effect-size stability}, not prompt exhaustiveness.
+In long-context transcript settings, identifying the exact source of brittleness for any single prompt is a Sisyphean task; the generalizability framework instead supports a probabilistic claim: across a realistic and theory-informed prompt universe, prompt choice is unlikely to produce large alignment corrections relative to the error that is shared across all models.

+We note that the shared item--observation error is confounded with measurement error in the ``true'' item--classroom score relative to VAM.
+Nonetheless, the preponderance of evidence in the present study indicates that the LLM-correlated component of this error is undesirable.
+Future work could incorporate hierarchical rater models~\citep{casabianca_hierarchical_2016}, as in \citet{hardy_all_2024}, to estimate the true score as a latent parameter, or apply noise-control methods such as those illustrated in Appendix~\ref{apx:altmethods}.

+\paragraph{Prompt Brittleness} We see distributional brittleness in prompting technique in the form of a skewed, long-tailed posterior distribution (see median and upper HDI bound, Tables \ref{tab:sq_err_decomp}, \ref{tab:app_sq_decomp_full}, and Apdx \ref{apx:vardecomp}).
+Practically, this means that certain prompting techniques can \emph{occasionally} inject large amounts of error with no expected contribution.
+A dramatic improvement from a prompt change would not be expected to generalize to new situations.